KronicDeth/intellij-elixir/README.md

 More information about [Language Injections](https://www.jetbrains.com/help/idea/using-language-injections.html) is available in the IntelliJ IDEA documentation.

-#### How to Enable ~H Sigil HTML Injection
+#### How to Enable ~H Sigil HEEx Language Injection

-To enable support for HTML syntax highlighting and autocomplete:
+To enable support for HTML syntax highlighting and component navigation:

 1. Open [Settings](https://www.jetbrains.com/help/idea/configure-project-settings.html).
 2. Navigate to [Settings | Languages & Frameworks | Elixir | Experimental Settings](jetbrains://Idea/settings?name=Languages+%26+Frameworks--Elixir--Experimental+Settings).
-3. Enable the **~H Sigil HTML Injection** feature.
+3. Enable the **~H Sigil HEEx language injection** feature.

 ![Settings | Languages & Frameworks | Elixir | Experimental Settings](/screenshots/experimental/elixir-experimental-settings-ui.png?raw=true "Elixir Experimental Settings UI")

 > [!NOTE]
 > This Experimental Feature is currently enabled on a **per-project** basis.
 We are considering adding application-level support or enabling it by default in future versions based on feedback

-#### Providing feedback and reporting issues for the ~H Sigil HTML Injection Experimental Feature
+#### Providing feedback and reporting issues for the ~H Sigil HEEx Language Injection Experimental Feature

 Have feedback or encountered issues?
 Please share your thoughts, Exception Stacktraces on the dedicated [**\[Experimental Feature\] ~H Sigil HTML Injection #3678**](https://github.com/KronicDeth/intellij-elixir/issues/3678).